awsdocs/aws-codebuild-user-guide/doc_source/delete-project.md

 # Delete a Build Project in AWS CodeBuild<a name="delete-project"></a>

 You can use the CodeBuild console, AWS CLI, or AWS SDKs to delete a build project in CodeBuild\.
+If you delete a project, its builds are not deleted\.

 **Warning**
-If you delete a build project, it cannot be recovered\.
-All information about builds is also deleted and cannot be recovered\.
+You cannot delete a project that has builds and a resource policy\.
+To delete a project with a resource policy and builds, remove the resource policy or delete its builds first\.

 **Topics**
 + [Delete a Build Project \(Console\)](#delete-project-console)